+3. Barriers to future attainment (for pupils eligible for PP, including high ability) In sc hool barriers A. Small Pupil Premium group size with diverse needs and some, but not all, with low attainment and basic skills.
+Attainment on entry for this smaller than statistically significant group varies a great deal.
+The majority of disadvantaged pupils are registered as SEND.
+B. Attainment and progress in writing was lower in 2020 for disadvantaged pupils.
+C. Attainment and progress in mathematics for some disadvantaged pupils were lower in 2020.
+Exte rnal barrier D. Some parents desire mathematical and grammar skills to support their children at home

 4 4.
-Barriers to future attainment (for pupils eligible for PP, including high ability) chool barriers Α. Small Pupil Premium group size with diverse needs and some, but not all, with low attainment and basic skills.
-Attainment on entry for this smaller than statistically significant group varies a great deal.
-Some disadvantaged pupils are registered as SEND. В. Attainment and progress in reading were lower in 2017 for disadvantaged pupils. С. Attainment and progress in mathematical reasoning for some disadvantaged pupils were lower in 2017.
-Exte rnal barrier D. Some parents desire mathematical and grammar skills to support their children at home D. some parents desire mathematical and grammar skills to support their children at nome ļ 5.
-Desired outcomes Desired outcomes and how they will be measured Success criteria Α. Accurate assessment of starting point and need then the targeting of provision to pupils to allow clear identification of progress relative to starting point in core areas of reading, writing and maths in both statutory as well as other non-statutory assessments such a White Rose to provide a standardised score.
+Desired outcomes Desired outcomes and how they will be measured Success criteria A. Accurate assessment of starting point and need then the targeting of provision to pupils to allow clear identification of progress relative to starting point in core areas of reading, writing and maths in both statutory as well as other non-statutory assessments such a White Rose to provide a standardised score.
 Clear, measurable progress relative to starting point and in response to additional intervention.
-Ultimate aim would be that all pupils reach at least ARE. В. Improve inference and deduction skills by direct teaching of reading from Y3 to Y6.
-Comprehension and reading activities show children have a greater in depth understanding of text and pupils make at least good progress in reading tests.
-C. Teaching and intensive interventions adapted to enable pupils to demonstrate that they are making progress in reasoning and, increasingly, working at the expected standard.
+Ultimate aim would be that all pupils reach at least ARE. В. Improve writing skills by using new assessment and targets throughout school.
+Writing activities show children have a greater in depth understanding of genres and pupils make at least good progress in tighter writing assessments.
+C. Teaching and intensive interventions adapted to enable pupils to demonstrate that they are making progress in mathematical reasoning and, increasingly, working at the expected standard.
 Clear, measurable progress relative to starting point.
-Progress judged using White Rose Maths tests.
 D. Bespoke parental workshops to support parents with strategies how they can help their children Attendance at workshops indicate parental engagement.
 Outcomes for their children increase.